afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 DreamBooth solves both of these problems, in large part by leveraging the diffusion model's existing understanding of the world

+### DreamBooth Basics**

-The authors of the DreamBooth paper call this "the semantic prior knowledge."
+The authors of the [DreamBooth paper](https://arxiv.org/pdf/2208.12242) call this `the semantic prior knowledg`

 You can think of this like using context clues when you're reading a new word

 When the model sees a prompt like a photo of a man named Andrew it might not know what Andrew looks like but it knows generally what a photo of a man looks like

 It can then leverage this information in training, allowing us to get by with a much smaller example dataset

 More concretely, this is what DreamBooth looks like in practice